sourcefuse/terraform-aws-arc-ec2/CONTRIBUTING.md

 # Contributing to AWS ARC Security
-Thank you for considering contributing to AWS ARC Security!
+Thank you for considering contributing to AWS ARC EC2!
 We appreciate your time and effort.
 To ensure a smooth collaboration, please take a moment to review the following guidelines.

 ## How to Contribute